 Current CD rates FAQs

-The Fed can choose to raise or lower the federal funds rate.Once the central bank makes a decision to change the rate, banks will generally move CD yields in the same direction.
+The Federal Reserve’s decisions on interest rates can affect CD rates.Once the central bank makes a decision to change the rate, competitive banks will generally move CD yields in the same direction.
 Broader macroeconomic conditions also influence CD rates.For instance since March 2022, the one-year CD national average has mostly increased or stayed the same.

 CD rates are determined by several factors.
 The decisions made by the Federal Reserve on the federal funds rate will likely influence CD rates.
-Competition among banks and credit unions will also influence the payout out on their CDs as well as whether the financial institution needs deposits or not.
+Competition among banks and credit unions will also influence the payout on their CDs, as well as whether or not the financial institution needs deposits.
 In general, online banks tend to pay higher rates than banks with branches.
 Changes in Treasury yields and economic conditions also influence CD rates.